SMSJ Mass Schedules

 Pope St. John Paul II, Pope Benedict XVI, and Pope Francis all joined Sheen in recommending Eucharistic Adoration as a foundational spiritual practice.

-The Month of September
+The Month of October

 is dedicated to